-Management's Discussion and Analysis For the three months ended March 31, 2019
+Management's Discussion and Analysis

+For the three and six months ended June 30, 2019

-The following management discussion and analysis ("MD&A") of the consolidated operations and financial position of Osisko Gold Royalties Ltd ("Osisko" or the "Company") and its subsidiaries for the three months ended March 31, 2019 should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements and related notes for the three months ended March 31, 2019.
+The following management discussion and analysis ("MD&A") of the consolidated operations and financial position of Osisko Gold Royalties Ltd ("Osisko" or the "Company") and its subsidiaries for the three and six months ended June 30, 2019 should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements and related notes for the three and six months ended June 30, 2019.
 The unaudited condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 Management is responsible for the preparation of the consolidated financial statements and other financial information relating to the Company included in this report.
-The Board of Directors has appointed an Audit Committee composed of independent directors.
-The Audit Committee meets with management and the auditors in order to discus results of operations and the financial condition of the Company prior to making recommendations and submitting the consolidated financial statements for the three months ended March 31, 2019 following the recommendation of the Audit Committee.
+The Board of Directors is responsible for ensuring that management fulfills its responsibilities for financial reporting.
+In furtherance of the foregoing, the Board of Directors has appointed an Audit Committee composed of independent directors.
+The Audit Committee meets with management and the auditors in order to discuss results of operations and the financial condition of the Company prior to making recommendations and submitting the consolidated financial statements to the Board of Directors for its consideration and approval for issuance to shareholders.
+The information included in this MD&A is as of July 31, 2019, the date when the Board of Directors has approved the Company's unaudited condensed interim consolidated financial statements for the three and six months ended June 30, 2019 following the recommendation of the Audit Committee.
 All monetary amounts included in this report are expressed in Canadian dollars, the Company's reporting and functional currency, unless otherwise noted.
-Assets and liabilities of the subsidiaries that have a functional currency other than the Canadian dollar are translated at the average exchange rate over the reporting Pariod.
-This MD&A contains forward-looking statements and should be read in conjunction with the risk factors described in the "Forward-Looking Statements" section.
+Assets and liabilities of the subsidiaries that have a functional currency other than the Canadian dollar are translated into Canadian dollars at the exchange rate in effect on the consolidated balance sheet date and revenues and expenses are translated at the average exchange rate over the reporting period.
+This MD&A contains forward-looking statements and should be read in conjunction with the risk factors described in the "Forward-Looking" Statements" section.